taufik-nurrohman/arch/README.md

 Exec=feh --bg-fill /home/YOUR_USER_NAME/wall.jpg
 ~~~

+Open your terminal and run `xrdb -merge .xterm.conf` to apply the custom terminal color scheme and key mapping.

-Remove this `README.md` file and then restart the computer!
+Remove this `README.md` file and then restart your computer!

 Visit [this project page](https://github.com/taufik-nurrohman/vim) to configure the Vim editor.